LopezGroup-ICIQ/care/src/care/evaluators/README.md

 # Evaluators

 This folder contains the available interfaces to the energy evaluators that can be used to evaluate the CRNs obtained with CARE.
 For the moment.
-Besides GAME-Net-UQ, we are implementing interfaces to Open Catalyst OC20 models and MACE-MP-0 (work in progress).
+Besides GAME-Net-UQ, you can use MACE and fairchem models.

 Important notes:
 1) The current interface implementation for these external models is experimental, you have to install the dependencies declared in their original GitHub repos (CARE README does not include those deps).